Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration

 \subsubsection{Acknowledgements}

+This paper is based on content in the PhD thesis of M.K which was supervised by F.M, V.R and K.T at the Australian National University.
+M.K is now an ELBE postdoctoral researcher jointly supported by the Centre for Systems Biology Dresden, the Max Planck Institute of Cell Biology and Genetics and the Max Planck institute for the Physics of Complex Systems.
 F.M. was supported by the NSF through grants IIS-1901360, CCF-1740761, CCF- 2310412, DMS-2301359 and by the BSF under grant 2020124.
 K.T. was suppported by the ARC through DECRA Fellowship DE200100056.